China, Iran expected to sign 25-year accord, Iranian state media says | Headlines

 China, Iran expected to sign 25-year accord, Iranian state media says

-The United States and the other Western powers that signed the 2015 deal appear at odds with Tehran over which side should return to the accord first, making it unlikely that U.S. sanctions which have crippled Iran's economy can be quickly removed.
-However, the OPEC member's oil exports climbed in January after a boost in the fourth quarter, despite U.S. sanctions, in a sign that the end of Trump's term as U.S. president may be changing buyer behaviour, after a sharp drop in Iranian exports to China and other Asian customers since late 2018.
+The United States and the other Western powers that joined the 2015 deal appear at odds with Tehran over which side should return to the accord first, making it unlikely that U.S. sanctions which have crippled Iran's economy can be quickly removed.
+However, the OPEC member's oil exports climbed in January after a boost in the fourth quarter, despite U.S. sanctions, in a sign that the end of Trump's term may be changing buyer behaviour.
+Since late 2018 there was a sharp drop in Iranian exports to China and other Asian customers.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)